-Prostate cancer tests are now OK with panel, with caveats
+Prostate cancer tests are now OK with US panel, with caveats

 Newer research also has shown benefits from “active surveillance” of men whose initial PSA tests and biopsies indicate slow-growing cancer that hasn’t spread, the panel said.
 This approach includes repeated PSA tests and close monitoring, which can delay or even avoid the need for treatment.

 The task force’s recommendations influence U.S. government policy and are widely followed by primary care physicians.
 Medicare and many private insurers have continued to pay for the screening.
-The government-appointed volunteer panel reviews evidence and issues advice for a variety of screenings and treatments.
+The panel reviews evidence and issues advice for a variety of screenings and treatments.

 “It sounds like cooler heads have prevailed,” said Dr. Jim Hu, a urologist and prostate cancer specialist at New York-Presbyterian/Weill Cornell Medical Center who called the old advice “draconian.”

-The prostate cancer recommendations, announced online in the Journal of the American Medical Association, are open for public comment on the task force website until May 8.
+The draft prostate cancer recommendations, announced online in the Journal of the American Medical Association, are open for public comment on the task force website until May 8.
 Final guidance will come months later but the panel’s guidelines typically echo its draft advice.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.